 Within the Early Childhood Education Program, the term "grievance" is defined as a dispute between a student and the Early Childhood Education Program regarding the interpretation, application of, or compliance with any provision of the ATHENA CAREER ACADEMY policies or procedures.
+Please note that grades are not grievable.
 The grievance process is available to all students without fear of retaliation or intimidation.
 All conversations, with the student, shall be held in strict confidence by those involved.
 The grievance decision may be appealed as outlined in Step 1.